 ABOUT miss Gender

-Maybe you are a queer, trans, or disabled person who wants to engage with, read, and own art that actually represents you.
+Are you are a queer, trans, or disabled person who wants to engage with, read, and own art that actually represents you?

-Maybe you feel deeply not okay and hide your most visceral worries in the pages of a journal or your notes app.
+Do you feel deeply not okay and hide your most visceral worries in the pages of a journal or your notes app?

-Maybe you’ve wondered if you are not actually human, but an extra-terrestrial sent here in a human skin-suit, trying to navigate this planet’s confusing norms.
+Have you wondered if you are not actually human, but an extra-terrestrial sent here in a human skin-suit, trying to navigate this planet’s confusing norms?

-Maybe you’re someone who delights in art or objects that feel tender, strange, and alive — and want to support the people who make it.
+Are you a person who delights in art or objects that feel both tender and strange, and want to support the people who make them?

-Or maybe you just stumbled here through the rabbit-hole that is the internet.
+Or did you just stumbled here through the rabbit-hole that is the internet?

 If my work or values resonate with you, I hope you’ll explore my writing, browse my art, or subscribe to my newsletter — I won’t spam you, I promise!